Ethiopia: Voters head to the polls amid conflict, logistical issues | DW | 21.06.2021

 "I call on the international community to support Ethiopia on its democratic journey, stressful and imperfect though it is,'' Midekssa said.

-The Tigray conflict has also damaged Abiy's international image as a peacemaker, having won the Nobel Peace Prize for his role in negotiating a truce with Ethiopia.
+The Tigray conflict has also damaged Abiy's international image as a peacemaker, since he won the Nobel Peace Prize for his role in negotiating a truce with Ethiopia.
 When Tigray's TPLF dominated Ethiopian politics, Ethiopia and Eritrea fought a war and then endured years of uneasy peace.

 wmr/msh (AP, AFP)